Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Code Walk Through#

-Since the model size is configurable, we first implement a basic Config Class:
+As the model size is configurable, we first implement a basic Config Class:

 class SiglipVisionConfig: